vannillabeancream/vannillabeancream/README.md

 ᕱ⑅ᕱ  --->  Johnny , Rej , Velv , Vic , Shaw , these are her safe people .

-ᕱ⑅ᕱ  ---> Neo , Xander , Cosmo = Guardians , these are the people she trusts the absolute most.
+ᕱ⑅ᕱ  ---> Xander / noodle = Guardians , these are the people she trusts the absolute most.

 ᕱ⑅ᕱ  Likes to draw , paint and play games, so shes usually offtab watching yt or doing something anyway